-Tags and custom attributes are visible on customer profiles in ChartMogul.
+Custom attributes are visible on customer profiles in ChartMogul.

 - Default attributes

-- Attributes from Stripe metadata
+- Attributes from supported billing systems

 - Adding attributes using Zapier